 This points to the soft costs attached to not upgrading IT infrastructure on a timely basis.
 While companies often only consider the capital cost of the new system, this represents just one part of the overall cost that’s being compared.
 The effort necessary to support aging infrastructure is not a static figure, and it can’t be estimated as a set annual cost.
 For every month that goes by and each upgrade that the team implements, the system slows and demands additional attention.

-It’s a good idea to stop thinking of your infrastructure in terms of this year or next year and instead, develop a multi-year plan that incorporates maintenance and other costs into the strategy.
-To find out more about the benefits of a long-term view of upgrading IT infrastructure, check out this free resource available from TailWind.
+It’s a good idea to stop thinking of your infrastructure in terms of this year and instead develop a multi-year plan.
+To find out more about the benefits of a long-term view of upgrading IT infrastructure, contact TailWind today.